leandroudala/padaria-template/INSTRUCTIONS.md

 Here are your task:

 - use the current folder to develop the project.
 It is using `sveltekit`, `tailwind` and `npm`.
-Check the file @/package.json to make sure you are aware of all technologies of this project
+Check the file `package.json` to make sure you are aware of all technologies of this project
-- search on internet to make sure you are using the most updated version of all libs
 - generate all copywriting content.
 The proposal is a service to everyone that needs a website or landing page quick, personalized, exclusive.
 - The database of the project is postgres.
 - Read the website `https://svelte.dev/docs/svelte/llms.txt` to learn how to use the latest version of sveltekit